pramttl/mirror-sync-api/README.md

 The API uses a cron like scheduling as defined in [APScheduler documentation](http://pythonhosted.org/APScheduler/cronschedule.html).
 Fields greater than the least significant explicitly defined field default to * while lesser fields default to their minimum values except for `week` and `day_of_week` which default to *.
-A `start_date` can also be specified if required.
+A `start_date` can also be specified if required which is the effective time syncing starts (start time included).
+If this parameter is not provided syncing is in effect as soon as  project is added..
 You can obtain a valid start date by entering the following at bash prompt.

     date "+%Y-%m-%d %H:%M"